menu-line

 • Women concerned about their fertility declining with age

-• Young women with family history of premature ovarian failure (POF)
+• Young women with family history of Premature Ovarian Failure (POF)

 • Young women with a low ovarian reserve who are not ready to have children yet